jconorgrogan/RecursiveLearningAI/README.md

 # RecursiveLearningAI
 Really quick-and-dirty example of AI recursive learning.
-Proof of concept using only one request.
+Proof of concept using only one request (Hardcoded example on finding a sentence that isnt in the bible, which o1 struggles with.
 Would love if more generalizable workflows are made.
 You can see that a lot of features im working on are dormant in the file itself.

 Insert your OpenAI key to run and try it.